LuckyHyena/DnD/homebrew/5e_reference.md

 ## Running away from the Monsters

 # Dodging
-When a character spends their _action_ to _dodge_, they gain benefits until the start of their next turn: **attacks against the dodging character** suffer disadvantage, and the character also gains advantage on **Dexterity saving throws**.
+When a character spends the action for their turn to _dodge_, they gain benefits until the start of their next turn: **attacks against the dodging character** suffer disadvantage, and the character also gains advantage on **Dexterity saving throws**.

 A character must be both _able to act_, and must have a move speed greater than 0, at the moment of the attack or saving throw in order to receive benefits from dodging.

-> **homebrew:** When a creature spends its _action_ to _dodge_ (and is currently _able to act_) while standing in squares containing cover, they receive the **cover bonus** from the next level of cover __above__ the actual squares' normal bonus.
+> **homebrew:** When a creature spends its action to _dodge_ (and is receiving the normal dodge bonuses) while standing in squares containing cover, they receive the **cover bonus** from the next level of cover __above__ the actual squares' normal bonus.
 Thus: a square that provides half-cover for characters instead provides three-quarters cover for a dodging character, and a square that normally provides three-quarters cover can provide full cover if a character is dodging in it.

 ---